List of Washington & Jefferson College buildings

 Washington & Jefferson College is a private liberal arts college in Washington, Pennsylvania, which is located in the Pittsburgh metropolitan area.
 The college traces its origin to three log cabin colleges in Washington County, Pennsylvania established by three Presbyterian missionaries to the American frontier in the 1780s: John McMillan, Thaddeus Dod, and Joseph Smith.
 These early schools eventually grew into two competing academies and colleges, with Canonsburg Academy, later Jefferson College, located in Canonsburg, Pennsylvania and Washington Academy, later Washington College, in Washington.
 These two colleges merged in 1865 to form Washington & Jefferson College.

 The campus, the historic entrances of which are marked by brick gates, has over 40 buildings.
 The oldest surviving building is McMillan Hall, which dates to 1793 and is the oldest college building west of the Allegheny Mountains.
 The main academic building is Old Main, which is topped with two prominent towers.
 The Old Gym houses a modern exercise facility.
 McIlvaine Hall, which was originally home to a female seminary, was demolished in 2008 and replaced by the Swanson Science Center.
 The Olin Fine Arts Center is a 488-seat auditorium.
 Davis Memorial Hall was once a dormitory and private house.
-The Thistle Physics Building, the Lazear Chemistry Hall, and the Dieter-Porter Life Sciences Building all cater to the scientific curriculum.
+The Swanson Science Center and the Dieter-Porter Life Sciences Building both cater to the scientific curriculum.
 The Burnett Center and its sister building, the Technology Center, were built in the late 1990s and early 2000s.

 The first dormitory on campus was Hays Hall.
 Wade House, Carriage House, and Whitworth House are Victorian homes housing older students.
 The recently constructed Chestnut Street Housing complex provides housing for the college's Greek organizations.
 The Presidents' Row is a cluster of ten buildings in the center of campus, several of which are dedicated to theme housing.
 Two sister dormitories, New Residence Hall and Bica-Ross Hall, feature suite-style living arrangements.
-Mellon Hall and Upperclass Hall house male freshmen.
-Other dormitories include Alexander Hall, Beau Hall, Marshall Hall, North Hall, and Penn House.
+Mellon Hall and Upperclass Hall house female and male freshmen, respectively.
+Other dormitories include Alexander Hall, Cooper Hall, Marshall Hall, North Hall, and Penn House.
 The college administration utilizes several buildings, including the Admissions House, the Alumni House, and the President's House, which are all modified Victorian homes.
-The U. Grant Miller Library is the modern library; its predecessor, Thompson Hall, is now used for administrative purposes.
-The Hub, The Commons, and the Rossin Campus Center provide recreational and dining facilities for students.
+The Clark Family Library is the modern library; its predecessor, Thompson Hall, is now used for administrative purposes.
+The Hub, the Commons, and the Rossin Campus Center provide recreational and dining facilities for students.
 The athletic and intramural teams utilize Cameron Stadium for football and track.
 The Henry Memorial Center is used for basketball, wrestling, swimming, and volleyball.
 Other athletic facilities include Brooks Park, Ross Memorial Park and Alexandre Stadium, and the Janet L. Swanson Tennis Courts.